dtoc/LocationAnalyzer/README.md

 First I will try to grab the data I need from Wikipedia's pages directly.
 It's possible to download Wikipedia pages as XML files, so I will also try to incorporate local data at a later date.

+1/22/2017

+My project has been deployed via Azure!
+I have a simple deploy pipeline that swaps out my project's database connection string and replaces it with a connection string to a database I have configured in my Azure environment.
+You can view the project live at http://postcard2.azurewebsites.net/

+Some things I want to do next are:

+1) Set up my deployment pipeline so that each push to my git repo kicks off a deployment to a test environment in Azure.
+That way I can set up my git so that whenever there's a merge into my master branch, it automatically deploys everything to my "production" environment in Azure.

+2) Actually get around to cleaning up the data.

+3) Clean up the front-end.

+4) Beef up performance.
+My Azure instance runs very slow compared with my laptop.
+Granted, my laptop is pretty beastly...but there's no reason why I can't get the app's performance where I want it.
+It takes about 1 minute and 30 seconds for it to scrape Wikipedia for the data I want when it runs in Azure.
+When the app runs on my laptop, it does the same work in about 30 seconds.
+The code isn't optimized at all and does a lot of stuff that it doesn't need to do.
+So
+I'll get around to actually cleaning it up soon.

+I feel like I've gotten a tremendous amount of knowledge out of this project so far.
+I've learned how to scrape the web, how to stash results into a database, how to deploy a project via Azure, how to set up your deployment pipeline so that it overwrites appsettings.json with "production" values instead.
+How to write code that runs relatively quickly (it used to take 3 minutes to run on my laptop before I got it down to 30 seconds).
+Been a ton of fun!
+Now that I'm relatively free evenings and weekends (decided to defer my graduate program for a year) I'll be able to spend more time on this kind of stuff. :D

 1/7/2017

 I recently started working on this project again.
 I was slammed by work and had to put it on hold for a while.
 I've converted the original